mazetoken/slp-post-office-server/README.md

 MAZE SLP Post Office Payment
 ```

 _*If you see any Post Office errors (e.g. "No post office supporting the token was found") try again in a minute or open https://mazepostage.herokuapp.com again in the browser and try to send token then.
+You can try with different amount too e.g. if you have 100 MAZE you should be able to send 95, if it is not working try to send 90.
+The same with w.g.
+REBEL, if you have 1000 you should be able to send 990, if it is not working try to send 985.
 Report issues in [MAZE Telegram Group](https://t.me/mazeslptoken).
 Post Office is an experimental feature_

 ## Setup (Post Office provider) - if you want to create your own Post Office server